 The American counterpart of Oop North is Ap Nort, which is a parody of the dialect spoken in the Twin Cities.

 Most people who live there aren’t actually born in Alaska.
-(It’s about 40 per cent who were born there.)
-It’s a place where people go, or escape to.
-Much of the population is transitory.
+(Only about 40 per cent of Alaskan residents were born there.)
+It’s considered a place where people travel to, or escape to.
+Much of Alaska’s population is transitory.

 Useful Notes On Alaska from TV Tropes.

 In children’s literature, Alaska is where the Cullens go to hunt in Twilight.
-Jack London’s stories were set there, as was Julie of the Wolves.
-In all three cases, there is hunting and wildness, and the environment brings the wildness out of the characters.
+Jack London’s stories were set in Alaska, as was Julie of the Wolves.
+In all three cases, there is hunting and wilderness, and the environment brings the wildness out of the characters.

-The Sun rises in the East everywhere on the earth.
+The Sun rises in the East everywhere on Earth.
 Sometimes a little north of east, sometimes a little south of east, but always east.
 It’s likely that the word East came from a word that means ‘shining’.

 East = Beginnings.
 Because that’s where the new day begins.
 Metaphorically, east = an awakening, vision, ascension.

 The importance of the east as the main point of orientation may be related to the rising of the sun and its importance in the religions of the ancient Near East.
-In the Bible its symbolism emerges for the first time in Genesis.
-The Garden of Eden was placed in the East and its entrance faced the east.
+In the Bible the East’s symbolism emerges for the first time in Genesis.
+The Garden of Eden was placed in the East and its entrance faced east.

-After sinning, Adam and Eve left the garden and went toward the east.
+After sinning, Adam and Eve left the garden and went east.